National Writing Project

 The National Writing Project (NWP) is a United States professional development network that serves teachers of writing at all grade levels, primary through university, and in all subjects.

 Unique in breadth and scale, the NWP is a network of sites anchored at colleges and universities and serving teachers across disciplines and at all levels, from early childhood through university.
 The NWP network provides professional development, develops resources, generates research, and acts on knowledge to improve the teaching of writing and learning in schools and communities.

 Network of sites

 The more than 175 local sites that make up the NWP network are hosted by universities and colleges.
 Co-directed by faculty from the local university and from K–12 schools, local sites serve all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Sites work in partnership with area school districts to engage lead teachers and faculty in developing high-quality professional development programs for educators.
-NWP continues to add new sites each year, to place a writing project site within reach of every teacher in America.
+NWP continues to add new sites each year.
 The network now includes two associated international sites.